Ada-Audio/audio_wavefiles/cookbook/cookbook.md

 Because we're now using a multichannel configuration, we should set the correct channel configuration of the output wavefile.
-We do this by initializing the channel configuration element of the *wave format* (`Wave_Format.Channel_Config`) before calling the `Set_Format_Of_Wavefile` procedure.
+We do this by initializing the channel configuration element of the wavefile format (`Wave_Format.Channel_Config`) before calling the `Set_Format_Of_Wavefile` procedure.
 Note that we're using the 5.1-channel configuration (`Channel_Config_5_1`) defined in the